30 Worst Foods in America

 Nutrition, 1/2 cup: 90 calories, 2 g fat, 0 g saturated fat, 460 mg sodium, 16 g carbs, 2 g fiber, 12 g sugar, 2 g protein

-Despite conventional wisdom, pasta isn't all that bad—it's the processed American pasta sauces loaded with excess calories, mounds of salt, and buckets of added sugar that give your plate of carby heaven such a bad reputation.
+Despite conventional wisdom, pasta isn’t all that bad—it’s the processed American pasta sauces loaded with excess calories, mounds of salt, and buckets of added sugar that deem your plate of carby heaven some of the worst foods to eat.
 Among the worst on the supermarket shelf?
 Ragu Chunky Tomato, Garlic & Onion.
-A glance at the name gives you an idea of how you'll look after spooning this sauce over your pasta: chunky.
+A glance at the name gives you an idea of how you’ll look after spooning this sauce over your pasta: chunky.
 Full of more sugar than a bowl of Froot Loops cereal and fats entirely from likely pesticide-laden soybean oil, this pick is definitely a Not That!

 Eat This Instead: Cucina Antica Tomato Basil (Buy It Now!)

 Nutrition, 1/2 cup: 35 calories, 1.5 g fat, 1 g saturated fat, 240 mg sodium, 6 g carbs, 2 g fiber, 1 g sugar, 1 g protein

 The Worst Frozen Nugget

 Fast Fixin’ Chicken Nuggets

 Nutrition, 4 pc, 75 g: 180 calories, 11 g fat, 2.5 g saturated fat, 510 mg sodium, 13 g carbs, 1 g fiber, 1 g sugar, 9 g protein